“We’re moving to containers, but should we use ECS or EKS?”

 EKS total annual cost: ~$160,000

-The difference is primarily in operational costs, not direct AWS charges.
+The difference is almost entirely operational costs, not the AWS charges themselves.

 Performance comparison: 2025 benchmarks